luseleafpaper/dwa15-p1/README.md

 The web server I'm running is the standard Apache web server, installed via apt-get apache2

+I used a test photo from lolcatz.com, all credits go to the photographers there.

 Since this project is simple, I didn't use any external code in my repository.
 The index.html of my portfolio is very straightforward, and the index.css is my "sandbox" css file.
 The picture is one I took at a friend's wedding.